-In the previous section I presented one way of graphing the trends in these 90 topics.
-In making that graph I made three major choices, each of which I can see good arguments either way.
-In this section I’m going to say what these choices are, and in the subsequent sections I’ll show you what the graphs look like with the other choices.
-This is getting particularly deep in the weeds, and you wouldn’t lose a lot by jumping ahead to the next chapter rather than going over these three questions.
+In the previous section I presented one way of graphing the trends in these ninety topics.
+In making that graph I made three major choices, and in each case there is a good argument for doing things the other way.
+In this section I’m going to say what these choices are, and in the subsequent sections I’ll show what the graphs look like with the other choices.
+This is getting particularly deep in the weeds, and one wouldn’t lose a lot by jumping ahead to the next chapter rather than going over these three questions.

 Third, do we take articles or pages to be the basic unit?
-In practice, that means do we simply add up how many articles are in a topic, or do we weight the articles by their page length.
-(And, if we’re using frequencies, suitably increase the denominator we’re using for normalisation.)
+In practice, taking articles as the basic unit means adding up how many articles are in a topic, while taking pages as the basic unit involves weighting each article by its page length.
+(And, if using frequencies, suitably increasing the denominator being used for normalization.)

 |Number||Short Description||Long Description|